Soffits and Fascias Replacement Cost

 When to Replace Soffits and Fascias

 There's no easy way to predict when soffits and fascias will need replacing since there are so many factors that affect the timeframe, not least the Great British weather!
-Still, there are some tell-tale signs to look out for determine when the time has come:
+Still, there are some tell-tale signs to look out for to determine when the time has come:

-• Visibly damaged, cracked, or rotting areas
+• Visibly damaged, cracked, or rotting areas.

-• Damage to gable end mortar
+• Damage to gable end mortar.

-• Leaking gutters
+• Leaking gutters.

-• Signs of pests in the roof space
+• Signs of pests in the roof space.

 While these aren't definitive signs that replacement is needed immediately, they certainly justify a closer inspection.
-You might also replace fascias and soffits as part of an upgrade to others parts of your house, like the roof or window frames.
+You might also replace fascias and soffits as part of an upgrade to other parts of your house, like the roof or window frames.

 damaged fascia

-It's always worth considering replacing old wooden soffits and fascias with durable, long lasting materials like uPVC to ensure you won't need to repeat the job for a long, long time.
+It's always worth considering replacing old wooden soffits and fascias with durable, long-lasting materials like uPVC to ensure you won't need to repeat the job for a long, long time.

 Benefits of Replacing Soffits and Fascias